-Other receivables primarily include rental deposit, VAT refundable, prepayment and income tax refundable.
+Other receivables primarily include rental deposit, value-added tax ("VAT") refundable, prepayment and income tax refundable.
 Management regularly reviews the aging of receivables and changes in payment trends and records allowances when management believes collection of amounts due are at risk.
 Accounts considered uncollectable are written off against allowances after exhaustive efforts at collection are made.